molgenis/molgenis-service-armadillo/README.md

 Or for virtual server deployment look at the [ansible playbook](https://galaxy.ansible.com/molgenis/armadillo).

 ### Development
-You need to start several backend services in other to be able to develop in the Armadillo.
+You need to start several backend services in order to be able to develop in the Armadillo.
 You can choose the services by defining a profile when running the compose file.

 There are several profiles you can start.
 At this stage these are the following: